innovaccer/engine-docs/README.md

 The economy is powered by the bytes today and in byte economy, the focus is on quickly bringing product to market.
 In competitive and disrupting decade of startups where we see software companies becoming some of the worlds most valuable companies ever created, startups spawns  and dies every day.
 To stay alive, sustain and gain substantial chunk of market share we want the factory running at top speed to produce software.
 These are human factories: thinking, feeling coders who are working from a product backlog or user story to create product.

 The manufacturing metaphor looms ever strong in such thinking.
 What we know about Cars is Germans do build very elegant and powerful luxury vehicles , but they aren't the most reliable ones.
 And they cater to a very niche audience who don't really care for reliability as they are going to change the car in a year or two, or to if its a business like hotel etc it will deprecate the asset over the period of time.
 Japanese seem to have done something very differently here, reason why Nissan GT-R and Nissan Skyline two very popular and mass produced on assembly line cars that are world famous.
 Every petrohead knows these cars as they would give Ferrari, Porsche and similar super cars produced by west a run for their money.

->The production aspects of Japanese auto manufacturing, of an assembly-line world, inspire much of Scrum.- Clean Code
+>The production aspects of Japanese auto manufacturing, of an assembly-line world, inspire much of Scrum. - Clean Code

-Japanese seem to have perfected the art  science of manufacturing high end luxury vehicles  which are more reliable than their western counterparts.
+Japanese seem to have perfected the ~~art~~ science of manufacturing high end luxury vehicles  which are more reliable than their western counterparts.

 A quality approach called Total Productive Maintenance (TPM) came on the Japanese scene.
 Its focus is on maintenance rather than on production.
 One of the major pillars of TPM is the set of so-called 5S principles.
 5S is a set of disciplines.